 Our S-Shape Seating System offers many advantages over the standard manual wheelchair seat.
 Not only is pressure distributed more evenly across the legs and rear, it also offers a more stable seating surface and prevents forward slippage.
 The world’s first S-Shaped ergonomic seating developed specifically for comfort and ergonomics.
 With over 22 patents and launched as a Global Product, this unique product is capable of relieving pressure, reducing sliding and promoting good posture.
 All of our S-ERGO frames are CRASH TESTED.
 This challenge was met with Ultralight Weight, Ergonomics, Comfort, and Safety in mind and with an end product setting the bar for the highest of quality possible.
 Learn more optional cushions treated by AEIGIS® providing an anti-microbial coated seating system.

-[hr] [/toggle] [toggle title=”How does AEIGIS® treated seat cushions benefit me and what is that?”]
+[hr] [toggle title=”How does AEIGIS® treated seat cushions benefit me and what is that?”]

 Pound for pound, 6061-T6 is stronger than some steel and definitely lighter.
-The fact is that this is simply a high strength metal that is also used in building Aircrafts.
+Simply put, this is a high strength metal also used in building Aircrafts.
 It provides a much higher strength to weight ratio transferring the benefits to the end user.
 It is a more expensive material, however, you deserve the best and we stand behind it.
 This is why our Limited Lifetime Warranty is standard on all S-ERGO frames.

 YES, building a wheelchair is not just welding frames and assembling it together.
 Finding the most effective geometries and weld methods is truly an art.
 We never sacrifice safety, in fact, we excel at it as one of the only manufactures that makes this a standard practice found in all S-ERGO frames.